Check out our new lower rates.

 The time of year you plan to move can make a big difference when it comes to driving conditions.
 Driving in balmy July weather can be very different from driving through wintry conditions in February, especially if your trip takes you across the northern part of the country where there is a chance of snowy or icy conditions.

 Take geographical features, like mountains, into consideration as well.
 For example, there may be snow in mountain passes far earlier than in places closer to sea level.
-So, though a cross country trip in October may be snow free in most parts of the country, you might encounter wintry conditions as you cross the Rocky Mountains.
+So, though moving to another state cross-country in October may be mostly snow-free, you might encounter wintry conditions as you cross the Rocky Mountains.

 If driving through adverse weather does not sound appealing to you, you may consider shipping your car instead.